|he traditional copper

 Originally part of the French Duchy of Normandy, the Channel Islands became linked to the English Crown with the conquest of England by William, Duke of Normandy in 1066 AD.
-Today the islands are considered to be part of the British Isles but not of the United Kingdom.
-They are internally self-governing, making their own laws and establishing their own taxes.
+Today the islands are a Crown Depenency of the British Isles but not part of the UK.
+They are self-governing, making their own laws and establishing their own taxes.

 |The Guernsey Can|

 The Guernsey Can, the last surviving relic of Guernsey's Norman ancestry with a pedigree of over one thousand years, is the pride of every true Guernsey home, whether granite cottage, farmhouse, or manor of a feudal fief.